spruce04/Dreaming-Spanish-Toolkit/README.md

 ## About The Project
 * I taught myself some JS with the Odin Project but stopped using it for a while, so I'm making this to try and code a little bit again
+* A chrome extension to enable new functionalities on the Dreaming Spanish website

 ## Chrome Extension
 * [Chrome Extension](https://github.com/spruce04/Dreaming-Spanish-Toolkit/tree/main/chrome-extension) &rarr; A chrome extension that has the functionalities of all the currently completed features for easy use